basu1706/590JFinalProject/README.md

 To test the implant:

+1. Download the secrets.json file from Slack into the working directory where all the python scripts are.
+Save it as exactly "secrets.json".

+2. Tar the relevant files:

+tar -cvf implant.tar c2_discord.py c2_implant.py packetsniff.py raw_img requirements.txt secret_img start.sh secrets.json

+This is the implant

-1. Load the implant.tar onto the target and change permissions using chmod 777 implant.tar
+3. Load the implant.tar onto the target and change permissions using chmod 777 implant.tar

-2 Then extract the files using:
+4. Then extract the files using:

 tar -xvf implant.tar